oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

 The information about your cluster is displayed.

   4. Click Access Cluster.
   5. Click Cloud Shell Access.
 Follow the steps in the dialog.
 The following steps are provided for your reference.
   6. From the main menu, click the Cloud Shell icon (![](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/common/k8s-cs/images/cloud_shell_icon.png)) and start a session.
   7. Check your `oci` CLI version and verify that Cloud Shell is working.

       ```console
       oci -v
       ```

-  8. Make your `.kube` directory if it doesn't exist.
+  8. Create your `.kube` directory if it doesn't exist.

       ```console
       mkdir -p $HOME/.kube
       ```

   9. Create kubeconfig file for your setup.
-Use the information from **Access Your Cluster** dialog.
+Use the information from the Access Your Cluster dialog.

       ```console
       oci ce cluster create-kubeconfig <use data from dialog>
       ```

   10. Test your cluster configuration with the following command.

         ```console
         kubectl get service
         ```